 We are about more than simply generating legal documents.
-We are here to guide our clients and form comprehensive estate plans that fit your family’s specific needs.
+We are here to guide our clients and form comprehensive estate plans that fit families' specific needs.
 Our website, blog, and e-newsletters are designed to keep our clients informed about changes in the law that might affect their plans.
-We will be launching a new workshop series for clients and prospective clients will cover a variety of subjects including trusts, responsibilities of designated agents, Medicaid eligibility, planning for those with special needs, and many other topics.
+We will be launching a new workshop series for clients and prospective clients that will cover a variety of subjects including trusts, responsibilities of designated agents, Medicaid eligibility, planning for those with special needs, and many other topics.

 Subscribe to our “Upcoming Events & Firm News” blog to stay up to date.